 A practical example

-Personally, “communicating” is one of my strengths, as well as the concern to always be learning something, to motivate others to achieve their goals, as well as the organization and the initiation of new projects (these all come from my personal work).
-A combination of all these factors and the previous breakdown has led me to look for a practical application that fulfills the criteria of immediacy when expressing myself, flexibility and freedom of access to the information I need and ease to give free rein to the need to create.
+Personally, “communicating” is one of my strengths, as well as the desire to always be learning something, to motivate others to achieve their goals, as well as the organization and the initiation of new projects (these all come from my personal work).
+A combination of all these factors and the previous breakdown has led me to look for a practical application that fulfills the criteria of immediacy when expressing myself, flexibility and freedom of access to the information I need and ease to give free rein to the will to create.

 Putting all together, my personal and professional development led to created several seminars, especially one about how to find your life mission, through which I can help people to reorient their professional career and personal life and learn how to live what they really enjoy doing.
 In this case, these courses have become the ideal channel of everything that I am.
 It was not easy to get here, but it started as any of us would start, as I said at the beginning of this post.
-Find your strengths, and then get to work on them until you define the best way of expressing everything your interior can give to this planet.
+Find your strengths, and then get to work on them until you define the best way of expressing everything your inner self can give to this planet.